When to Stop Physical Therapy: Try Upgrading Instead!

 What to Look For in a Provider

 Your physical therapist can legally put the letters "PT" after his or her name because they hold an active license that required years of advanced training and annual continuing education.
-Always make sure you're working with a licensed clinician.
-This will ensure you're getting access to the best possible service from a PT provider that can safely diagnose and treat your condition or injury.
+Always make sure you're working with a licensed physical therapist.
+This will ensure you're getting care from a provider that has earned a degree from an accredited institution and can safely treat your condition or injury.

 Traditionally, the answer to this question has been "until you're better" or "as long as insurance will cover it."

 But what does this actually mean?
 Who gets to define what "better" means: insurance, patient, or therapist?

 Ultimately, how much PT or how many visits you may need depends on your condition, your goals, and your follow through.
 In rare cases, this means you may need to continue physical therapy for months or even years to see the full benefits, as long as you are working with the right physical therapist.

 What Does It Mean to "DO Physical Therapy"?

 It is common to refer to PT as something that is done to you.
 However, it's important to note that "doing physical therapy" can be misleading.
 These terms imply that physical therapy treatment is a passive modality, and this couldn't be further from the truth.

 Rather, it would be more accurate to use the term "participate."
 In reality, many people don't realize that PT treatment is a partnership designed to help you sustainably recover and feel empowered in the process.
 If you are working with a physical therapist that is only focusing on passive modalities (e.g. massage, hot/cold therapy, ultrasound) or telling you what to do rather than working with you to determine a solution, it may be time for a change!

 How Many Sessions of Physical Therapy are Necessary?